holisticinfosec/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 `ssh-keygen -lf ssh_host_dsa_key.pub`

-If you try the command on either the private or publick key you will be given the public keys fingerprint, which is exactly what you need for verifying the authenticity from the client side.
+If you try the command on either the private or public key you will be given the public key's fingerprint, which is exactly what you need for verifying the authenticity from the client side.

 Sometimes you may need to force the output of the fingerprint_hash algorithm, as ssh-keygen may be displaying it in a different form than it is shown when you try to SSH for the first time.
-The default when using ssh-keygen to show the key fingerprint is sha256, unless it is an old version, but in order to compare apples with apples you may need to specify md5 if that is what is being shown when you attempt to login.
+The default when using ssh-keygen to show the key fingerprint is sha256, unless it is an old version, but in order to compare apples with apples, you may need to specify md5 if that is what is being shown when you attempt to login.
 You would do that by issuing the following command:

 `ssh-keygen -lE md5 -f ssh_host_dsa_key.pub`